olgakit/portfolio_ok/README.md

 ## Content Obtained from Other Sources

-1. "udacity_mark.png" is an official Udacity logo downloaded from the Udacity website.

-2. The following scroll event listener created by Dylan Cope as found at stackoverflow.com:
+1. The following scroll event listener created by Dylan Cope as found at stackoverflow.com:

 ` var scrollEventHandler = function() {
   window.scroll(0, window.pageYOffset)